Claudette Ortiz: 2001–2003: City High

 City High began with Robbie Pardlo signing on as a solo artist.
 However, the producers decided that it should be a two-man group featured on the album.
 Soon after the two-man group began to work on their album, the group became successful.
 In order to stand out, the producers decided to add a female member.
 They chose Ortiz, a singer who had also attended Willingboro High School.

 During production, all three members did writing on the songs.
 The trio focused on trying to create lyrics that told a story, with Toby noting that he drew inspiration for this from country music.
 A large number of the songs, such as "What Would You Do?", are based on the trio's real-life experiences.

-The group recorded "What Would You Do?", formally released in 2001, two years prior to the release of their self-titled debut album, as it was featured in the comedy drama film Life.
+In 1999, the group recorded "What Would You Do?", formally released in 2001, two years prior to the release of their self-titled debut album, as it was featured in the comedy drama film Life.
 The group disbanded in 2003, failing to release another album despite their debut's success.

 In November 2002, Ortiz appeared as Amber, in the episode titled "Jr's Dating Dilemma", on ABC's My Wife and Kids.

 2004–present: Solo career and reality television

 In 2006, Ortiz released her first solo single "Can't Get Enough" featuring Mase.
 She also appeared on Wyclef Jean's track "Dance Like This" which was featured on the Dirty Dancing: Havana Nights soundtrack.
 Other artists she has worked with include rappers Nas and Ja Rule.

-Additionally, Ortiz worked with producers will.i.am, Pharrell, So Klassik, Noize Trip, and Jerry Wonda for her postponed debut album around 2014.
+Ortiz worked with producers will.i.am, Pharrell, So Klassik, Noize Trip, and Jerry Wonda for her postponed debut album around 2014.
 In an interview, she stated: "I've been working in between my kids.
 I was on Interscope but they didn't like the material; after I had Bella they released me.
 I'd just been waiting for her to get a little bigger & stronger.
 She'll be 2 in April.
 So I'm back working...
 Anton Marchand is managing me and I'm in talks with an independent label...
 I'm about to go hard and I'm excited!
 I feel good, I'm happy, I'm single...
 I've been in a relationship most of my adult life...
 I'm not dating.
 I'm just enjoying delving into myself.
 Learning more about me and focusing on my kids."

 In 2013, Ortiz was a castmate in TV One's reality show R&B Divas: Los Angeles, which also featured Chanté Moore, Michel'le, Lil' Mo, Dawn Robinson, and Kelly Price.
 In 2015, Ortiz starred as October in Tyler Perry's stage play Madea on the Run.
-She also had a recurring role as Claudia on Tyler Perry's If Loving You Is Wrong.
+She had a recurring role as Claudia on Tyler Perry's If Loving You Is Wrong.